Orlando Trespass Defense Attorneys

 Trespassing charges can certainly arise from an individual entering a property where a “No Trespassing” sign has been posted.
 However, more frequently, trespass with a warning charges arise when an individual has been asked to leave a property and then remains on the property or returns to the property.
 Trespassing can be a misdemeanor or a felony, depending on the specifics of the situation.
 In either situation, penalties upon conviction can include jail time.

-At Moses and Rooth Attorneys at Law, our Orlando trespass defense attorneys represent people throughout Central Florida.
+Our trespass defense attorneys represent Florida residents in and throughout the Orlando area.
 As former prosecutors, we have in-depth understanding of the situations that can escalate into trespassing with a warning charge.
 We use our insight to provide effective legal advocacy.

 An Example of Trespass After Warning